-2023 Moody's Outlook for Higher Education
+2024 Moody's Outlook for Higher Education

-Moody's revised its outlook for the higher education sector from stable to negative in its December 2022 report.
+Moody's revised its outlook for the higher education sector from negative to stable in its December 2023 report.
 The sector outlook "reflects (Moody's) view of credit fundamentals in the US higher education sector over the next 12 months."
-The primary reason for Moody's negative outlook for 2023 is they anticipate operating revenue growth will lag inflation by approximately 1 percent to 3 percent in the US higher education sector.
+Moody's cites revenue gains due to the easing pandemic and moderation of expense growth as inflation cools as reasons for the outlook improvement.